zeebe-io/zeebe-chaos/docs/_posts/2021-04-03-bpmn-meets-chaos-engineering.md

 # BPMN meets Chaos Engineering

 On the first of April (2021) we ran our Spring Hackday at Camunda.
-This time we wanted to orchestrate our Chaos Experiments with BPMN.
+This is an event where the developers at camunda come together to work on projects they like or on new ideas/approaches they want to try out.
+This time we ([Philipp](https://github.com/saig0) and [me](https://github.com/zelldon)) wanted to orchestrate our Chaos Experiments with BPMN.
 If you already know how we automated our chaos experiments before, you can skip the next section and jump directly to the [Hackday Project section](#hackday-project).

 In order to understand this blogpost make sure that you have a little understanding of Zeebe, Camunda Cloud and Chaos Engineering.
 Read the following resources to get a better understanding.